andreterceiro/treemap/README.md

 ```

 Testing the solution for 7 items.
 First processing in the loop:

 $itemsPerColumns = [3]; // totalItem = 7/3 = 2.33 (ceil = 3) ... $remainderItems = 7 - 3 = 4
 $numberOfColumns = 2;

-Second
+Second:

 $itemsPerColumns = [3, 2]; // totalItem = 4/2 = 2 (ceil = 2) ... $remainderItems = 4 - 2 = 2
 $numberOfColumns = 1;

-Third
+Third:

 $itemsPerColumns = [3, 2, 2]; // totalItem = 2/1 = 2 (ceil = 2) ... $remainderItems = 2 - 2 = 0
 $numberOfColumns = 0; // Now exit the loop

 Ok, still works.
 And for 8 items?
 Between solutions we are only modifying this line ($remainderItems = 6 // or 7 for 7 items), we will not repeat the code more, ok?

-First processing of the loop
+First processing of the loop:

 $itemsPerColumns = [3]; // totalItem = 8/3 = 2.66 (ceil = 3) ... $remainderItems = 8 - 3 = 5
 $numberOfColumns = 2;

-Second
+Second:

 $itemsPerColumns = [3, 3]; // totalItem = 5/2 = 2.5 (ceil = 3) ... $remainderItems = 5 - 3 = 2
 $numberOfColumns = 1;

-Third
+Third:

 $itemsPerColumns = [3, 3, 2]; // totalItem = 2/1 = 2 (ceil = 2) ... $remainderItems = 2 - 2 = 0
 $numberOfColumns = 0; // Now exit the loop

 Still works.
 Now for 9 items:

-First processing of the loop
+First processing of the loop:

 $itemsPerColumns = [3]; // totalItem = 9/3 = 3 (ceil = 3) ... $remainderItems = 9 - 3 = 6
 $numberOfColumns = 2;